Sarah Bogle: Work in the South

-Bogle was not only noted for her international efforts in establishing training programs for librarians overseas, but also for the minority groups in the United States.
+Bogle was notably supportive of minority groups in the United States.
 With the help of Tommie Dora Parker, Bogle sought to provide a library training program to blacks in the south.
 One outcome of her efforts was the funding of the Hampton Institute Library.

-Influencing Library Training
+Influencing library training

-As Assistant Secretary of the American Library Association, Bogle saw her role as a means to harness the lackadaisical efforts of training librarians.
+As assistant secretary of the American Library Association, Bogle saw her role as a means to harness the lackadaisical efforts of training librarians.
 She understood that the work of the librarian was constantly changing.
 In her article, "Trends and Tendencies in Education for Librarianship", she acknowledge that, "it is difficult to try to discern or deduce future trends of library training from a knowledge gained through the study of educational progress in vocations long since self-organized and accepted as professions" Still, she believed it was necessary to lay down a foundation of core curriculum that would be necessary in the field of librarianship.
 The establishment of the Board of Education for Librarianship in 1924 was a committee made up of those who wanted to lay down a minimum standard that had to be achieved in order to be fully endorsed by the ALA for library schools.
 The outlined the organization, administration, instructional staff, financial status, and equipment that each school must possess in order to meet the ALA standard to be considered an accredited library program.

-Conclusion
+Legacy

-Sarah Bogle's efforts in establishing a basis in which all library schools must have a certain curriculum in place for the proper teaching of library science was based in part on her thinking that "a high professional spirit calls for sound training, clear ethical standards, and sustained enthusiasm for the fellowship of librarians" Her ideas in what it means to be a librarian were realized in her efforts in the field of training future librarians for the ever-changing landscape of library science.
+Bogle died of cancer on January 11, 1932, at the age of 62.
+In recognition of Sarah Bogle's international activities, her friends wished the Bogle fund's income to support an international-study fellowship which would enable the U.S. and Canadian librarians to study abroad and non-Canadian international librarians to study in the United States or Canada.